TarekAS/oiai-challenge/README.md

       - Worker Nodes (EC2): kubelet, kube-proxy, container runtime.
 3. **Describe the solution to automate the infrastructure deployment and prepare the most important snippets of code/configuration**
     - To automate the infrastructure deployment, we will use **Terraform**.
-    - We will split the Terraform code into multiple workspaces to manage different parts of the infrastructure separately.
+    - We will split the Terraform infra code into multiple workspaces to manage different parts of the infrastructure separately.
 This will organize the code better, make Terraform operations faster, and reduce the blast radius of changes.
     - Workspaces as follows:
       - `terraform/aws/_tfstate` for S3 bucket and DynamoDB table to store the Terraform state.
       - `terraform/aws/network` for the VPC, subnets, route tables, internet gateway, NAT gateway, etc.